Tsinghua-LEMON-Lab/Memristor-computational-spectrometer/README.md

 # Readme

-This is the raw data and code of the article *Memristor chip-based in situ spectral reconstruction for energy-efficient computational spectrometry*, which is in review.
+This is the raw data and code of the article *Memristor chip-based in situ spectral reconstruction for energy-efficient computational spectrometry*, which is in press.
 If you want to use this repository, please include the citations:

 > Zhao, H.; Wang, L.; Zhou, Y.; Tang, J.; Cai, W.; Wu, H.; et al.; *Memristor chip-based in situ spectral reconstruction for energy-efficient computational spectrometry*.
-In review (2025).
+Nature Electronics (In press).
 >

 As for the code, please download all the files in the *CODE* folder and run *main_xxx.m* with **MATLAB**.
 This code include four demonstrations: